vaibhavkadian/ps-docs/SSRS/ReportServerSetup.md

 ---

-## Some of the Important settings required to have a functional ReportServer are below {#ImportantSettings}
+## Some of the Important settings required to have a functional ReportServer are below <a name="ImportantSettings" />

 >
 >>**Service Account**